 Using postcode lookup

 People in the UK are used to using postcode lookup when entering their address—they type in their postcode, and their address automatically pops up.
 We needed to have this feature in our app too if we wanted to make address input super easy.
 After some UI explorations, I decided to use tabs to switch between postcode lookup and manual address entry since they’re different but related paths a customer can take.

-To identify usability issues with my designs, I ran a remote, unmoderated usability test using an Android test build with 4 people in the UK.
+To identify usability issues with my designs, I ran a remote, unmoderated usability test with 4 people in the UK.
 Three out of 4 people thought it was very easy to customize a folded card.
 One person took a while to add a photo to the inside of the card because she didn’t notice the left side of the card.
 I decided not to make any changes based on this observation because the majority of users didn’t have an issue and adding a photo to the inside is optional.